Philippine Trademarks: Benefits, Rights, Registration and Maintenance

 Let’s jump right in.

-What is a Trademark in the Philippines?
+What is a Philippine Trademark?

 A trademark is any visible sign that distinguishes the goods or services of an enterprise from those of other enterprises.